 - Don’t over-treat during training as older dogs add weight more quickly and lose pounds more slowly due to changes in their metabolism.

 Walk your normal walk in reverse or choose a totally different path.
 As you stroll, stop and take your senior through his “sit,” “stay” and “come,” but also toss in something he never learned before.
 Be patient and keep it fun.
 If your best pal is having a little trouble keeping up, get him a wagon or stroller, so that he can still sniff and see the sights by your side.
 Check out more tips for keeping your older dog in shape.

 Talk to your veterinarian about supplements that may improve cognitive function as well as protect your dogs brain.

 By offering new and different challenges, you just may ward off cognitive decline, for you and your senior pet!
-In the mean time, consider taking out an active dog insurance policy to protect your furry friend.